How to Automate Social Media Posting with Python and Playwright

 Playwright gives you programmatic browser control over any social media platform — even ones without public APIs.
 Here's how to build a multi-account posting system that handles Instagram, TikTok, Facebook, and YouTube from a single Python script.

-The persistent sessions feature is critical for social media: Playwright saves login cookies to a JSON file, so you log in once and reuse the session forever.
+The persistent session feature means you log in once and reuse forever.

 Installation